JohannaLearner/lapoesie/readme.md

 Another change to show the progress of my learning.
 I'm going to push my changes to Github Another change to check whether it asks for my username and password.
 This is a change checking via GitLens
+This is another change to check via Gitlens